mrch4n/follow-Me-follow-You/README.md

 Run the fmfu.sql to create the needed database table.

+Fill in required information and rename 'int/fmfu.config-example.php' to 'int/fmfu.config.php'

-Google Map Javascript API Key is required. (js/index.js)
+Google Map Javascript API Key is required. (int/fmfu.config.php)

 HTTPS is required to acquire location on some browser. ( https://goo.gl/rStTGz )